SSTA

 points and/or ineligibility for future pennant play.

-then the team giving the forfeit will be responsible for payment of such fees.
+courts, then the team giving the forfeit will be responsible for payment of

 The rules currently in use by Tennis West are to be